Turnitin: Turnitin's response

+Legal and ethical criticism

 Students may be required to submit work to Turnitin as a requirement of taking a certain course or class.
 The software has been a source of controversy, with some students refusing to submit, arguing that requiring submission implies a presumption of guilt.
 Some critics have alleged that the use of this proprietary software violates educational privacy as well as international intellectual-property laws, and exploits students' works for commercial purposes by permanently storing them in Turnitin's privately held database.

 Privacy

 The Student Union at Dalhousie University has criticized the use of Turnitin at Canadian universities because the American government may be able to access the submitted papers and personal information in the database under the USA PATRIOT Act.
 Mount Saint Vincent University became the first Canadian university to ban Turnitin's service partly because of implications of the Act.

 Copyright violation concerns

 Lawyers for the company claim that student work is covered under the theory of implied license to evaluate, since it would be pointless to write the essays if they were not meant to be graded.
 That implied license, the lawyers argue, thus grants Turnitin permission to copy, reproduce, and preserve the works.
 The company's lawyers further claim that dissertations and theses also carry with them an implied permission to archive in a publicly accessible collection such as a university library.

 University of Minnesota Law School Professor Dan Burk countered that the company's use of the papers may not meet the fair-use test for several reasons: